 In the last year of my mother's life, she was mentally clear but otherwise incapacitated.
 Living in a nursing facility, she couldn't do much but be carted around to group entertainment activities like movie watching.
 Her days must have been intolerably long, as she had little to do to kill time until time killed her.
 Yet, her perspective was otherwise.
 I once asked her if she was often bored, to which she replied, "Oh, I am busy all day; barely have time to do anything."
 What was she busy with?
 "Thinking about my life."
 My mother traveled to the land of her memories.
 Her memories must have been happy as she never complained and had no regrets.
 That's how my mother transitioned, living in her memories until she became a memory.
 For me, only a happy memory....

 In January, 1990 I went to trial in U.S. Federal Court for "insider trading."
 Prior to trial, I went to Rebbe Menachem Mendel Schneerson, the spiritual leader of the Chabad-Lubavitch Hasidic Judaism dynasty, to ask for a blessing.
 The "Rebbe" as he was commonly referred to was renowned for his wisdom, compassion and connection the the Almighty.
 As there is a good deal of randomness determining the outcome of a trial, I had hoped the Rebbe would put in a good word for me and bring me some luck.
 Some days after my visit, the Rebbe sent me a message: "Hopefully, the Messiah will arrive before the trial ends."
 I took this message to mean I would lose the trial which three months later I did.
+However, as I considered my good fortune in terms of healthy, family and future opportunities, I gracefully accepted the loss and the resultant financial penalties and time in prison.
 Now, 34 years hence, the Rebbe's message still resonates with me.
 Life is a trial.
 Everyone is executed at trial's end.
 Yet, there is hope for reprieve before execution.
-The coming of the Messiah will bring reprieve.
+The Messiah will bring reprieve.
 In the "Messianic Era" there will be peace, harmony, abundance and prosperity.
 God will be universally recognized and communicated with and evil will cease to exist.
-Moreover, the dead will be resurrected; that is, you will realize no one dies.
+Moreover, the dead will be resurrected; that is, we will realize no one dies.
 Essentially, all will be enlightened.
 Looking around the world today, it seems a far cry from the Messianic Era.
-Yet, Messiah is here for those who open their eyes.
+Yet, Messiah is here for those who open their eyes, for they will be enlightened.
+Enlightened, they realize that however difficult their circumstances, they are lucky their circumstances are not worse.
+They realize that when circumstances are difficult, things will likely get better.
 The Rebbe's message did bring me luck.
 The luck to realize the Messiah is here.
 "Hap" means luck.
 Hap is the root of happiness....

 Merton Simpson was a black man born in 1928 in racially segregated South Carolina.
 Merton was a musician, painter and, after settling in New York, a world-renowned tribal art dealer.
 As a collector of tribal art, I met Merton in 1991 and over the years purchased a few objects he had on offer.
 More significantly, we became friends; that is, we were completely open in our talks; taking vicarious joy in each other's tales and perspectives, without judgement.
 I did much of the talking as Merton was not a man of many words or paragraphs.
 Yet, Merton conveyed his feelings by laughing which is what he did much of our time together.
 Merton loved the physical experience of being alive.
 He loved looking at art, listening to music, eating and fucking.
 I could appreciate that.
 While in his day Merton was considered a top tribal art dealer, in his later years there was much talk about some of the objects he had on offer being of dubious authenticity.
 (Authenticity is the foundation of the collectible art market, without which art prices could not rise to as high as the sky.
 For if art was simply a visual experience, high quality "fakes" would be as valuable as authentic artworks.)
 Some in the field of tribal art collecting suggested that Merton's "fakes" were not offered with malintent, but perhaps Merton with age lost his critical "eye" for identifying artworks that were "real" or "fake."
 However, I suspect Merton evolved beyond these artificial categorizations.
 Merton came to simply enjoy and appreciate art things, as well as things generally, as there were, not as a function of how they were categorized or relative to other objects.
 He saw things not as this, that or another, but as is.
 In one of our many get-togethers, we looked at an African Nkisi figure, commonly called a "nail fetish," to consider whether it was "real" or a "fake."
 After some minutes, I asked Merton what he thought, to which he responded: "It is what it is."
 That's as God self-identified to Moses: "I am what I am."
 Simply, Merton delighted at the light from the "Burning Bush." ...